-The toggle on the boot can detach from the elastic lace, posing a choking hazard to children.
+The stems of the toy mushrooms can detach, posing a choking hazard to young children.

 A plastic buckle that supports the back of the chair can break when a consumer is seated in the chair, posing a fall hazard.